victormedel/twitterbot/README.md

 ## Future Work

-Adding further capability and instructions on how to deploy to Amazon AWS
+* Adding further capability and instructions on how to deploy to Amazon AWS
+* Autoreply and like functionality